gary-rafferty/gary-rafferty.github.com/_posts/2019-04-27-Factfulness.md

   Think).

 > A helpful book about the potential for human progress when we work off facts
-> rather than our enherent biases.
+> rather than our inherent biases.
 >
 > Barack Obama.